 Frederick County Public Schools’ mission is to reach our students with exceptional teaching and caring support, challenge them to achieve their potential, and prepare them for success in a global society.
 The Office of Advanced Academics contributes to this mission through its commitment to rigorous, responsive programming for all students.
-As a part of the Accelerated Achievement and Equity team, we collaborate with curricular experts regarding the development, implementation, and enhancement of curricular and instructional experiences that support students who perform or show the potential for performing at remarkably high levels of accomplishment.
+As a part of the Accelerating Achievement and Equity Department, the Office of Advanced Academics aspires to discover, uncover, and grow gifted and advanced learner potential.
+Every child should come to school and learn something new every day.
+Towards this aim we collaborate with curricular experts regarding the development, implementation, and enhancement of curricular and instructional experiences that support students who perform or show the potential for performing at remarkably high levels of accomplishment.

 By nurturing potential through flexible, responsive, challenging, and creative learning experiences, Advanced Academics programming supports FCPS' goal of preparing students to be successful global citizens and innovators.
 While the instructional strategies associated with best practices for gifted and advanced learners generally benefit all learners, we recognize that the unique academic needs of our most advanced learners often require specialized resources and instructional techniques that challenge the highest levels of cognition.
 Ongoing, specialized professional learning for staff who work with highly able learners is a key component of ensuring excellent teaching and support for these learners.